Birzeit University: 1980s1990s

+2000s2010s

-The Faculty of Information Technology was established in 2006 (later merged with the Faculty of Engineering to create the Faculty of Engineering and Technology), and in 2007, the Faculty of Arts was established.
+During the Second Intifada in 2000 till 2005, Israeli forces blocked roads to Birzeit University, preventing students and faculty from accessing the campus.
+The university responded with organised protests, lectures near military checkpoints, and an international campaign advocating for the right to education.
+The university utilised its electronic systems to maintain remote instruction, ensuring continuity of education during periods of siege and restricted access.
+The Faculty of Information Technology was established in 2006 (later merged with the Faculty of Engineering to create the Faculty of Engineering and Technology).
+In 2007, the Faculty of Arts was established.
 The Faculty of Nursing and Allied Health Professions (later renamed Faculty of Pharmacy, Nursing and Health Professions) was established in 2008.

 In 2015, Birzeit University launched the Ph.D. program in social sciences, its first doctorate program.
 In 2016, the university was ranked first nationally in the January edition of the Webometrics Ranking of World Universities.
 2018 saw the establishment of Birzeit University's newest college, the Faculty of Art, Music and Design.
 The university was ranked top nationally and among the top 3 percent of universities worldwide in the 2018 edition of the QS World University Rankings, and it retained its position in the 2019 edition.

+2020s

-Dr. Beshara Doumani assumed office as President of the University in August of 2021.
+Beshara Doumani assumed office as president of the university in August 2021.

-The university was closed from 1988 until 1992 by the Israeli army.
-The university was the last of 6 in Israeli occupied territories to reopen.